ariful305/ariful305.github.io/README.md

 ### Glad to see you here!
-Hi, I'm a front-end developer & also work in WordPress and laravel.
-I have 2 year of work experience in this sector.
-I am already working as a Front-End Developer in i2 Technologies Limited.
+Hi, I'm a web developer.
+I have 2 years of work experience in this sector.
+I am already working as a web Developer in i2 Technologies Limited.
 I have already completed over 79+ projects with this company.
-My core skill: HTML5, CSS3, JavaScript, Bootstrap, Php,WordPress and laravel.
-I have already completed over 173+ projects local market.
+My core skills: HTML5, CSS3, JavaScript, Bootstrap, php ,WordPress and Laravel.
+I have already completed over 173+ projects in the local market.
 I always like to create something on my own which is helpful for others.
  <br/>
 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=dev-arifbd" alt="dev-arifbd" /></a> </p>